fireg958/Caustic-Design/README.md

 The goal of this project is to create an open source application that enables artists and researchers to compute the geometry of a surface such that its caustics cast a specified target distribution (an image for example).

 ## Building

+Tested on Debian10 and Ubuntu 20.04.
+Because use of `ppa:rock-core/qt4`, it is not compatible with Ubuntu 22.04 and Debian11.
 ### Debian dependencies:<br>
 `sudo apt update` <br>
 `sudo add-apt-repository ppa:rock-core/qt4` <br>